 3. Prepare a checklist of the requirements that a piece has to meet based on its objective

-The definition, communication, and the creation of a goals-oriented mindset for your team are extremely important.
+The definition, communication, and the creation of a goal-oriented mindset for your team are extremely important.
 But that’s not the end game.

 Besides simply being aware of the specific objective, your writers need to know how to work to achieve it.